Celebrating Eleven Years Online...!

 General Concept

-Monsoon is designed for a couple with occasional guests for coastal cruising in US and European waters.
-Inspiration for this vessel came from an early sketch of a trawler yacht with a 'midship wheel house, forward stateroom, and aft saloon & galley.
-Above, we see a color image of the original study drawing of the 49' Monsoon.
-In one of the above links you will also find a nice watercolor rendering of the 49' Monsoon
+Monsoon was designed for a couple with occasional guests for coastal cruising in US and European waters.
+The concept was to create a comfortable family trawler yacht with a 'midship wheel house, generous forward stateroom, and aft saloon & galley.
+Above drawing shows the original study drawing we created for the 49' Monsoon.

-In order to squeeze the interior requirements into the least possible size, a slightly shorter vessel was developed at 46 feet LOA.
-In my view, the three extra feet in the 49 footer provide a vast improvement and at very nearly the same cost.
+In order to squeeze the interior requirements into the least possible size, a slightly shorter version was developed at 46 feet LOA.
+In my view, the three extra feet in the 49 footer provide a vast improvement both aesthetically and functionally - and at little if any difference in cost.
 The longer waterline allows faster running for the same horsepower, therefore a slightly longer range; a bit of added room in each compartment; and a considerably more graceful appearance.
+There being no practical, nor even any rational advantage to making the vessel shorter, we have elected to discontinue the 46' version of the Monsoon design in favor of the 49' version.

-In both versions the layout is identical, with the 49' vessel having just a bit more space dedicated to each compartment.
-In either case the hull, deck, and house construction are steel, with cold moulded wood cabin top and pilot house top.
+Though the layout of the 46' version is shown in the above links, the layout of the 49' version is identical - except that the 49' version has just a bit more space dedicated to each compartment.
+In either case the hull, deck, and house structures are steel, with cold moulded wood pilot house top.
 The wood house top is more or less standard on our steel vessels under around 50 or so feet LOA.
-Primarily this is to save weight and to simplify construction, but it also keeps the hull open during fabricating and painting - a big plus...
-All aluminum construction is also equally possible, in which case the house tops would be metal.
+Primarily this is to save weight and to simplify construction.
+It also has the advantage of keeping the hull open during fabricating and painting - a big plus for the builder...
+All aluminum construction is also equally possible, in which case the house top would be metal.

-In metal vessels, the tanks are always integral with the hull, which saves weight, saves space, increases tank capacity, allows for easier maintenance, and makes for simpler, easier construction.
+In metal vessels, we make use of integral tanks throughout, which saves weight, saves space, increases tank capacity, allows better access to the hull, easier maintenance, and makes for simpler, easier construction.

 Accommodations

-The layout on either version of Monsoon makes use of a forward cabin extending from just forward of the midship pilot house to the bow.
+The layout makes use of a forward cabin extending from just forward of the 'midships pilot house to the bow.
 The fore cabin top extends the full width of the ship.
-This will provide the greatest amount of interior space, the largest open deck area, the greatest forward freeboard and the most reserve stability.
+This provides the greatest amount of interior space, the largest open deck area, the greatest forward freeboard and the most reserve stability.

 Within the forward cabin is the owner's stateroom with a generous queen berth.
 To starb'd is a head, and to port a shower.